Relational Coordination Collaborative

 Join This Innovation Lab

-Innovation Lab Founding Members
+Innovation Lab Leaders

 Olawale Olaleye

-Deloitte Human Capital; Relational Coordination Analytics
+Astrozeneca; Relational Coordination Analytics

 Dr. Olaleye studied interprofessional teams at Beth Israel Lahey Medical Center in Boston where he identified workforce diversity as an impediment to effective communication and relationship building between and within teams.
 His dissertation focused on the use of Relational Coordination principles to uncover professional and social identity-related discrimination on health care teams.
 Prior to joining the Heller School, he worked at Steward Health Care System of Massachusetts and Care New England Corporate of Rhode Island as a Hospital Manager.
 He has also worked as a Clinical Pharmacist at government-owned hospitals in Abuja, Nigeria.
 His research interests include team-based care, diversity equity and belonging, opioid policy, performance of healthcare organizations and issues related to the healthcare workforce.